Carlisle railway history: Solway Junction Railway

 The congestion in passing through Carlisle was a long running difficulty, especially during the passage of heavy and slow mineral trains.
 The iron ore of Cumberland was increasingly being conveyed to the Lanarkshire iron smelting industries, and considerable volumes of this traffic were passing through Carlisle.

-An independent Company was formed to construct a railway crossing the Solway Firth from Bowness to Annan, and connecting lines to form a short cut route from near Aspatria to Kirtlebridge on the Caledonian Railway main line.
-This remarkable scheme required a viaduct over a mile long crossing the Solway, and the company was authorised on 30 June 1864, with capital of £320,000.
+An independent company was formed to construct a railway crossing the Solway Firth from Bowness to Annan, and connecting lines to form a short cut route from near Aspatria to Kirtlebridge on the Caledonian Railway main line.
+This remarkable scheme required a viaduct over a mile long crossing the Solway, and the company was authorised by the Solway Junction Railway Act 1864 (27 & 28 Vict. c. clviii) on 30 June 1864, with capital of £320,000.
 The line opened for mineral traffic on 13 September 1869.
 Some relief was provided to the Carlisle congestion, but by this time the iron industry had gone into a temporary decline, and this ruined the financial viability of the railway company.

 On 30 January 1881 ice floes on the Solway at the end of an exceptionally cold spell, seriously damaged the viaduct structure, which was out of use until repairs were completed in 1884.
 The traffic never revived and when heavy maintenance was overdue, the viaduct and the line were closed, in 1921.